ctf0/vscode-auto-comment-next-line/README.md

 - check if pressed key is "enter".
 - check if previous line started with a comment char.
-- if so, execute the `editor.action.commentLine` command.
+- execute the `editor.action.commentLine` command.

 ## Config